findstarlink/sat-timings/README.md

 Javascript library for predicting the visibility timings and path of satellites (e.g., Starlink) for a given location and time.

+This library powers [findstarlink.com](https://findstarlink.com) and has served millions of satellite visibility predictions over the past 6 years.

 ## Installation

 ```sh